Websites vs. Web Apps vs. Web Services: Understanding the Key Differences

 What Is a Web Service?

-A web service is an API (Application Programming Interface) exposed over HTTP/HTTPS that allows different applications to communicate and exchange data.
-Web services are not directly interacted with by end users but by other programs or services.
+A web service is an API (Application Programming Interface) exposed over HTTP/HTTPS that enables different applications to communicate and exchange data.
+Web services aren't directly accessed by end users but rather by other programs or services.

 Side-by-Side Comparison